ryanberckmans/noric-bot/README.md

 noric-bot is written in [Scala 3](https://dotty.epfl.ch) and compiled to native using [graalvm](https://www.graalvm.org).
 Scala 3 has lots of new features and most aren't yet used in noric-bot.

 (noric-bot uses some Java APIs in lieu of Scala libraries because the latter aren't yet available for Scala 3.
-I think it's possible to use libraries compiled with Scala 2 within a Scala 3 codebase and would be interested to learn how.)
+It may be possible to use libraries compiled with Scala 2 within a Scala 3 codebase using `libraryDependencies += ("a" %% "b" % "c").withDottyCompat(scalaVersion.value)`, see [here](https://github.com/lampepfl/dotty-example-project#getting-your-project-to-compile-with-dotty).)

 Are you a Scala expert?
 I'd greatly appreciate PRs that improve the "Scala-ness" of this project :-)